Trump's Convention Gives Platform to Some With Fringe Views

 Trump has long courted controversy, retweeting videos and commentary that often draw outrage.
 And he has reveled in the backlash they have generated.
 Meanwhile, several speakers at the convention cast the Republican Party as welcoming of all viewpoints and condemned so-called cancel culture, which they argue stifles freedom of thought and imposes a liberal, elitist world view.

-Republicans have also accused the media of holding the president to a higher standard than Democrats, and some noted the Democratic convention, held last week, included an appearance by Linda Sarsour, an activist who has faced accusations of anti-Semitism.
+Republicans have also accused the media of holding the president to a higher standard, and some noted that the Democratic convention included an appearance by Linda Sarsour, an activist who has faced accusations of anti-Semitism.

-Trump's convention lineup has sometimes had the feel of a lower-profile conservative gathering, much like the annual Conservative Political Action Conference, which draws a wide range of ardent conservative activists and does not aim to appeal to a broader, more moderate audience.
+But Trump's convention lineup has the feel of a lower-profile conservative gathering, much like the annual Conservative Political Action Conference, which draws a wide range of ardent conservative activists and does not aim to appeal to a broader, more moderate audience.

 Monday's opening night, for instance, featured Rebecca Friedrichs, an elementary school teacher who railed in her remarks against teachers unions.
-In a July opinion piece in the Washington Times, Friedrichs argued that public schools groom kids for sexual predators like Epstein and Ghislaine Maxwell, his longtime companion, who stands accused of facilitating the abuse of girls by the now-deceased sex offender, by teaching them basic sex education.
+In a July opinion piece in the Washington Times, Friedrichs argued that public schools groom kids for sexual predators like Epstein and Ghislaine Maxwell by teaching them basic sex education.

 And then there are the invited guests.
 On Tuesday, Marjorie Taylor Greene, a Republican congressional nominee from Georgia who supports the QAnon conspiracy theory, revealed that she had been invited to the White House to attend Trump's marquee acceptance speech.